top of page

 Photo by: Getty Images

 1972-Shirley Chisholm, who was the first African American woman to serve in Congress, enters the U.S. presidential race, making history again as the first Black female to run for President.
-Throughout her campaign, she commonly convyed how women should be assessed by their strengths and merit, and not considered inferior to their male counterparts.
+Throughout her campaign, she consistently conveyed that women should be assessed by their strengths and merit, and not considered inferior to their male counterparts.
+As the daughter of parents who immigrated from Barbados, Chisholm shattered the glass ceiling in 1968, becoming the first Black female Congresswoman in the U.S., representing New York's 12th congressional district.
+Chisholm paved the way for future Black female politicians, including Former Vice President Kamala Harris, who says she's always revered the late congresswoman for her allegiance to peace and rightfulness.

 patricia-roberts-harris-mic.jpg